callumacrae/transform-when/README.md

 Multiple actions can be triggered at the same time.

+The `.trigger()` function returns a promise which resolves when the action completes.
+It uses native promises, and will return `undefined` when `window.Promise` is undefined.

 ### Helper functions

 `transform-when` contains a couple **helper functions** to help us animate